English (ENGL)

 ENGL 399 The Craft of Video Game Writing (3 Credits)

 In this course, students will work in teams to design and create a game on an industry-standard game-creation platform such as Twine, Inkle, Unity, Ren'Py, or Gamemaker.
 They will also learn about and practice writing professional video game documents (including the pitch, the game treatment, the game design document, instructions, walkthroughs, manuals, and tutorials).
 Some basic coding (for using variables, conditional logic, images, CSS, and JavaScript) will be covered to help students create more engaging games, but coding experience is not required or expected.
-It is preferable to take Video Game Writing Workshop before this course, but not required.
+It is preferable but not required that students take Video Game Writing Workshop before this course.
+Enrollment is limited to 15 students.

 ENGL 400 Writing Internship (3 Credits)

-This internship provides an opportunity for qualified students to receive training and practice in tutoring other students who seek help with their writing.
+This internship course provides an opportunity for qualified students to receive training and practice in tutoring other students who seek help with their writing.
+Students are introduced to composition and writing center theory and work a few paid hours per week in the NJCU Writing Center.
+The course is open to capable writers in any major.

 Pre-Requisite(s): ENGL 102